Fra-Tsuna/Home-Environment-Classification-Problem/README.md

 # Home-Environment-Classification-Problem
-The goal of this project is to solve a classification problem regarding objects in a home environment, coming from 8 major classes: containers, tableware, drinks, cutlery, fruits, snacks, food, cleaning stuf

 Project for the Machine Learning course of the "Artificial Intelligence and Robotics" Master Degree at University "La Sapienza" of Rome

+The goal of this project is to solve a classification problem regarding objects in a home environment, coming from 8 major classes: containers, tableware, drinks, cutlery, fruits, snacks, food, cleaning stuff